nref/tcc-garmin/README.md

 This is Garmin Connect IQ widget to control Honeywell thermostats through the Total Connect Comfort web API.

-The widget can get and set the current cool setpoint.
+Currently, The widget can get and set the current cool setpoint.

+Tested working on the Garmin Forerunner 945 and 945 LTE.
+It shouldn't be hard to support more devices by updating manifest.xml.

+This widget depends on a [companion web service](https://github.com/slater1/tcc-mitm/).
 Garmin devices cannot parse `text/xml` responses (probably intentionally).
-The Total Connect Comfort responses are exclusively `text/xml`.
-Therefore, this widget connects to a companion MITM (man-in-the-middle) service which converts the responses to JSON.
+Meanwhile,  Total Connect Comfort web API responses are `text/xml`.
+The companion service converts the responses to JSON.